t-cool/cl-exercise/README.markdown

 ## Usage

 To escape from the issues deriving from library dependencies, we'll use `qlot`.
 We need to change a directory to the project folder.
-After that, typing `qlot exec ros -S . run` will load the libraries from the quicklisp folder inside the project directory.
+Then typing `qlot exec ros -S . run` will load the libraries from the quicklisp folder inside the project directory.

 ```lisp
 # change a directory to the project